Animal soul: Transforming the animal soul

 While the animal soul is still attached to worldly, physical pleasures, it is synonymous with the yetzer hara, the evil inclination.
 However, the nefesh habehamit is not inherently evil; it merely seeks pleasure.
 Through persistent, joyous exposure to Torah study and observance of mitzvot, the nefesh habehamit can be trained to desire spiritual and divine pleasures.
 In its refined state, it is often termed the nefesh hachiyunit, the life-giving soul, because its primary function then is to give life and energy to the body in order to study Torah and perform the mitzvot.

 The nefesh habehamit is typically mentioned together with the nefesh ha'elokit, the divine soul, because the nefesh habehamit and the nefesh ha'elokit are at first in opposition to each other.
 Chassidut teaches that every person must seek to dominate and conquer the nefesh habehamit to make it serve the nefesh ha'elokit.

 Parable of the Harlot and the Prince

 The nefesh habehamit actually desires to be defeated, as explained by a Zoharic parable of a king (God) who desired to test the mettle of his son, the prince (the soul, whose true identity is the nefesh ha'elokit).
 The king hires a beautiful harlot (the yetzer hara) to seduce his son, explaining to her that his goal is to test the son.
 She is to utilize all of her wiles and techniques to ensnare the prince, as anything less would not be a true test.
 However, inwardly, the harlot wants that the prince should succeed and not succumb to her.

-Thus, the sole purpose for evil's existence is to be defeated by humankind, and this is for people's own benefit.
+Thus, the sole purpose for evil's existence is to be defeated by mankind, and this is for people's own benefit.